GerritCodeReview/modules_cache-chroniclemap/README.md

 Non-blocking and super-fast on-disk cache libModule for [Gerrit Code Review](https://gerritcodereview.com) based on [ChronicleMap on-disk implementation](https://github.com/OpenHFT/Chronicle-Map).

+## Why yet another persistent cache backend?

+The default persistent cache backend in Gerrit is H2, which is good enough for most setups.
+When the size and cardinality of the data grows, the H2 storage may be too unreliable and subject to long waits for its internal reorganisation and auto-vacuum processing.

+The main points of improvements and design principles of the cache-chroniclemap backend are:
+- Not requiring an external service
+- Rely on the local filesystem, exactly as with H2
+- Allow smooth migration of H2 data into the cache-chroniclemap storage
+- Optimised for low-latency and concurrency

+The drawbacks of cache-chroniclemap is relying on a static file allocation, which requires planning and adjustments by the Gerrit administrator.

+Cache-chroniclemap provides both the persistent cache implementation and the associated tooling as SSH commands for:
+- Storage resize
+- Auto-tuning of the optimal key/value sizes from current data stored in the cache
+- LRU eviction

 ## How to build

 This libModule is built like a Gerrit in-tree plugin, using Bazelisk.
 See the